 Muscle power is not just about hefting a heavy pack.
 “It gives you wiggle room for making mistakes and reduces your chance of getting hurt on-trail,” says weightlifting champion Dan John, whose workouts include hiking.
 “If you stumble under a pack on tricky terrain, strength improves your ability to react and recover.”
-Aim for at least three strengthening sessions a week.
+Aim for at least three strengthening sessions a week to build backpacking muscles.

 A. Farmer’s Walk